Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 The Pace of Nature: Castilblanco de Los Arroyos to Almaden de la Plata

-Every Tree a Teacher, Every Step a Lesson: Almadena de la Plata to Monesterio
+Every Step a Lesson: Almadena de la Plata to Monesterio

 Fields of Gold: Monesterio to Fuente de Cantos